JeffreyRobertLynch/JeffreyRobertLynch/README.md

 - **Human-AI Collaboration**
   Systems thinking approach for aligning AI outputs with SME feedback and regulatory requirements.

-- **High-Performance Custom Architecture**
+- **High-Performance Architecture**
-  Custom-built CNNs, U-Nets, and GANs designed for maximum performance and transferability.
+  LLMs, CNNs, and U-Nets designed for maximum performance and transferability.

 - **Communication, Teaching & Leadership**
   Award-winning communicator with 10+ years of experience leading teams, mentoring talent, and delivering clarity across technical and non-technical audiences.